mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 ```

-The same happens if the pointer goes out of scope<br/>
+The same happens if the pointer goes out of scope